• Skip to main content

 • 250 grams of unsalted roasted peanuts

-• 500 grams of candied fruit chopped, optional, you may cut the fruit finely on the food processor whether or replace with candied orange
+• 500 grams of candied fruit chopped, optional; you may cut the fruit finely in the food processor or replace it with candied orange

 • 1 teaspoon ground cinnamon,